 - Communications with customers and coworkers in various departments

-In managing a contract’s lifecycle, the Sales team will be collaborating with coworkers in every division.
+In managing a contract’s lifecycle, a Sales team will likely be collaborating with coworkers in every division.
 They’ll need to make sure that users outside of their immediate department-and-division have access to the CLM related content; that’s not only to read it, but to make changes to contracts, move contracts through stages, and contribute to the overall process.
 While granting access, they also need to make sure that internal and sales-team-only documents remain secure and are not shared with the wrong members of the organization.
-They’ll start by working with the organization to design and launch a new Intranet.

 Creating the Site Collection and First Site